Smoked Pork Shoulder with Old No. 1

 - Place the meat in the brine, ensuring it is completely covered.
 Cover with a lid or plastic wrap, and refrigerate overnight.

 - Remove the pork from the brine.
 Discard the brine.
+Season all over with Old No. 1 BBQ Rub.

 - Fire up your smoker.
 (We use a really simple Little Chief smoker, available for under $100)